heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-11-building-ai-chatbot-app.md

 }
 ```

+NOTE: The script code above may look hard to read due to unprintable characters.
+Those characters actually were used for coloring the text when it gets displayed in the mIRC console.

-In 2007, I stopped using IRC, and was no longer connect to the servers.
-This is where I started to abandon everything about mIRC, including my scripts.
+In 2007, I stopped using IRC, and was no longer connect to _the servers_.
+This is where I started to abandon everything about mIRC, including my scripts and "revenge" snippets.

 ### AI chatbot in .NET Framework and SQLite

-Few years later, I started working with C# programming and WinForms.
+A few years later, I started working with C# programming and WinForms.
 So, the "AI" idea came back to me.
 At this time, I coded for a basic WinForms app and used SQLite to build my "AI" chatbot knowledgebase.
 And I called it **NALIKA**.
-It had a basic implementation where by matching keywords in the input text and then stream out the possible output response.
-I used SQLite to save the inputs and the predictive outputs.
+It had a basic implementation where by matching the keywords in the input text and then stream out the possible output response.
+I used SQLite to save the inputs and predictive outputs.

 Screenshots: